abinashpun/RawClusterBuilderIA/README.md

 * Try sample of photons, sample of truth particles nearby.
     + truth level
 * Keep talking about obtaining samples, pi0 sample, etc.
 * Something about ganging (?) the towers 2x2 and then you cluster.
+    + take 2x2 towers and group them first.